The Best Trailing Plants for Window Boxes

 This article has links to products that I may make commission from.

-Here we'll focus on trailing plants for window boxes, which are perfect for adding a cascading effect to your display.
-Trailing plants are cascading plants that grow downward, spilling over the edges of the container and creating a lush and vibrant display.
+Here we'll focus on trailing plants for window boxes, which are perfect for adding a cascading effect.

 To learn more about growing flowers in containers, check out my guides: